-It’s a helpless feeling that is only remedied by time (for me it’s usually a couple of hours after drinking).
-Only then can the liver start processing the carbs that are lined up ready to be processed.
+It’s a helpless feeling that is only remedied by time (for me, it’s usually a couple of hours after drinking).
+Only then can the liver start processing the carbs lined up and ready to be processed.
 The result?
 Yep … massively higher blood sugars.
 Ugh.

 Lesson learned: consume food before or when drinking alcohol.